 Use any of these 3 methods and forget having to use outdated fax technology for digital documents.

-Faxing OneDrive documents online is very easy, and you won't have to depend on lengthy setups and fax machine issues, at the same time it will improve the work flow in team projects, even when members on the same team are in different countries.
+Faxing OneDrive documents online is very easy, and you won't have to depend on lengthy setups or deal with fax machine issues.
+At the same time, it will improve the workflow in team projects, even when members on the same team are in different countries.